Virgil Madgearu

 Virgil Traian N. Madgearu ([virˈd͡ʒil maˈd͡ʒe̯aru]; December 14, 1887 – November 27, 1940) was a Romanian economist, sociologist, and left-wing politician, prominent member and main theorist of the Peasants' Party and of its successor, the National Peasants' Party (PNȚ).
-He had an important activity as an essayist and journalist, being for long a member on the editorial board for the influential Viaţa Românească.
+He had an important activity as an essayist and journalist, being for long a member on the editorial board for the influential Viața Românească.

 Madgearu was a prominent opponent of the National Liberal Party for much of his life, developing an original theory that challenged both Liberal tenets and Marxian economics, proposing measures to enhance the political and economic roles of Romanian peasants.
 In his later years, he was involved in anti-fascist causes, and was one of several politicians to be assassinated by the Iron Guard.

 Biography

-Born in Galaţi to an Armenian-Romanian family, he studied economics at the University of Leipzig and spent time in London training in banking.
-In 1911, he was awarded a doctorate in Leipzig.
+Born in Galați to an Armenian-Romanian family, he attended the city's Vasile Alecsandri High School, graduating in 1907.
+He then studied economics at Leipzig University, where he was influenced by Karl Lamprecht, Wilhelm Wundt, and Karl Bücher.
+After graduating in December 1910, he spent a year in London, where he attended university courses for two semesters and trained at a bank.
+In 1911, he was awarded a doctorate in Leipzig; his thesis, written under the direction of Bücher, was titled Zur industriellen Entwicklung Rumäniens: die voratufen des Fabriksystems in der Walachei ("On the industrial development of Romania: the forerunners of the factory system in Wallachia").